 At Outward Bound, we co-exist peacefully with the wildlife, including alligators, in our course areas.
 Typically, alligators are shy and avoid humans.
 Reports of dangerous alligators are usually cited near canals or along popular roadways where there are human food sources.
 We expedition in the backcountry, away from areas where alligators may be accustomed to being around humans and being fed by them.

-Safety is our number one priority.
+Safety is our priority.
 Outward Bound instructors receive regular training in the activities and environments in which we deliver our courses.
 They are trained to anticipate and manage risks inherent in remote areas.
 We have had no incidents or injuries because of alligators.
 We teach campcraft skills including proper food and trash storage to avoid wildlife accessing our campsites for food.
 Our tents are fully enclosed and include netting so wildlife and insects are not able to enter.
 Staff teach students how to be aware of their surroundings and watch for signs of wildlife.
 When we spot wildlife, we observe, take a photo (if we are quick enough!), identify it and move on as to not disturb.
 We never attempt to interact with wildlife and park officials keep us updated about closures or advisories due to wildlife or environmental hazards.